 - Prime Minister Mr. Narendra Modi laid the foundation stone for India's first Digital Science Park in Kerala's Thiruvananthapuram district on April 25, 2023, marking a milestone in Kerala's transformation into a knowledge economy.
 The third-generation Science Park will come up close to the Digital University of Kerala at Technopark Phase IV - Technocity in the state capital.

 - In February 2021, Prime Minister Mr. Narendra Modi launched the ‘Smart Roads’ project in Thiruvananthapuram that will be undertaken at an estimated cost of Rs.
 427 crore (US$ 58.91 million).
-It envisages conversion of 37 kms of existing roads to smart roads by bringing all overhead utilities underground and undertaking road and junction improvements.
+It envisages the conversion of 37 km of existing roads to smart roads by bringing all overhead utilities underground and undertaking road and junction improvements.

-- • In February 2021, Prime Minister Mr. Narendra Modi inaugurated the 320 KV Pugalur (Tamil Nadu)-Thrissur (Kerala) power transmission project.
+- In February 2021, Prime Minister Mr. Narendra Modi inaugurated the 320 KV Pugalur (Tamil Nadu)-Thrissur (Kerala) power transmission project.
 The project, built at a cost of Rs.
-5,070 crore (US$ 610.53 million) will facilitate the transfer of 2,000 MW power from the western region to meet the power needs of the state.
+5,070 crore (US$ 610.53 million) will facilitate the transfer of 2,000 MW of power from the western region to meet the power needs of the state.

 - In February 2021, Prime Minister Mr. Narendra Modi laid the foundation stone of the integrated command and control centre, which is projected to be built at a cost of Rs.
 94 crore (US$ 12.97 million).
 It is being set up to host smart solutions for Thiruvananthapuram Municipal Corporation and will act as a common point of action during emergency situations to facilitate coordinated action.

-- In January 2021, Kochi airport commissioned two floating solar power plants with a combined capacity of 452 KWh to sustain the power needs of the airport.
+- In January 2021, Kochi Airport commissioned two floating solar power plants with a combined capacity of 452 KWh to sustain the power needs of the airport.

-- In December 2020, Kerala Government announced that development projects worth Rs.
+- In December 2020, the Kerala Government announced that development projects worth Rs.
 10,000 crore (US$ 1.36 billion) will either be completed or launched in the state in the next 100 days.
 Of these, a total of 5,526 projects will be completed or inaugurated, amounting to Rs.
 5700 crore (US$ 774.89 million), and 646 projects worth Rs.
 4,300 crore (US$ 584.57 million) will be launched.

 - In October 2020, Union Minister for Road Transport, Highways and MSMEs, Mr. Nitin Gadkari inaugurated and laid the foundation stone for 8 National Highway projects in Kerala.
 He announced that as part of Bharatmala Pariyojana, 35,000 km of National Highways are being constructed.
 Out of this, as part of Bharatmala Pariyojana in the state, 1,234 km of National Highways are being built.